Wisconsin Music Educators Association

 A. This and much more…

-• You will gain an understanding of the CMP Model for Planning Instruction through constructing a teaching plan using music that you would use in your own teaching setting.
+• Gain an understanding of the CMP Model for Planning Instruction through constructing a teaching plan using music that you would use in your own teaching setting.

-• Participants will attend demonstration rehearsals/classes/lessons led by master teachers from all areas: band, choir, orchestra, general music, private studio and levels: K-12, college-university.
+• Attend demonstration rehearsals/classes/lessons led by master teachers from all areas: band, choir, orchestra, general music, private studio and levels: K-12, college-university.

-• A shared learning community with enthusiastic and experienced music educators from all areas – in one-on-one and small and large group settings.
+• Join a shared learning community with enthusiastic and experienced music educators from all areas – in one-on-one and small and large group settings.

 Is housing offered?